How does CranioSacral Therapy work?

 The Upledger Institute is a health resource center located in Palm Beach Gardens, Florida, that’s recognized worldwide for its groundbreaking continuing-education programs, clinical research and therapeutic services.

-For more information about how CranioSacral Therapy works, we recommend the book Your Inner Physician and You by Dr. Upledger.
+For more information about how CranioSacral Therapy works, I recommend the book Your Inner Physician and You by Dr. Upledger.
 In it he explains the origin of his discovery along with specific cases and treatment outcomes.
 The book also includes a question-and-answer section in which Dr. Upledger addresses some of the questions most commonly asked of him.

 How a session is performed?